eis/ark/README.md

 common to installing software from source, or from binary distributions that are not fully fledged OS packages.

-This is a modified verion of Infochimp's awesome [install_from cookbook](http://github.com/infochimps-cookbooks/install_from).
+This is a modified verion of a modified version of Infochimp's awesome [install_from cookbook](http://github.com/infochimps-cookbooks/install_from).
 It has been heavily refactored and extended to meet different use cases.

+**This version has no Windows support as it is not needed for my VM use.**

 Given a simple project archive available at a url: